Data Analysis with QGIS#

 3. Now you can start visualising the data:

-• You can visualize the data cartographically by assigning or categorizing the data using symbols
+• You can visualise the data cartographically by assigning or categorising the data using symbols

 • You can create charts from the attribute table